WiIIson/EMGFlow-Python-Package/docs/reference/api-overview.md

 Analysis involves extracting the features from each signal into a feature file.
 This is the end of the pipeline, producing the final result.

-For a more detailed explanation about the features extracted by `ExtractFeatures()`, see [ExtractFeatures API](./feature-extraction.md).
+For a more detailed explanation about the features extracted by `ExtractFeatures()`, see [Feature extraction](./feature-extraction.md).

 ### `OutlierFinder` Module